 I offer psychoanalytic psychotherapy to adult individuals and couples.
 That usually involves meeting one, two, or sometimes three times a week.
 My areas of special interest include: anxiety and depression; immigration and cross-cultural issues; adoption; mixed identities and "between-ness"; creativity and wellness; writers, artists, and academics.
 More generally, I am interested in the way culture and social context can very deeply affect individuals, especially with respect to our early and ongoing experiences of difference involving race, class, religion, gender, sexuality, and other categories.

 In addition to my private practice, I serve as Faculty and Supervisor at the National Institute for the Psychotherapies (NIP) and the Stephen Mitchell Relational Study Center, both in New York City.
-I am also Associate Director of Continuing Education and a member of the Training Committee at NIP.
+I am also on the Editorial Board of the Journal of the American Psychoanalytic Association.

 Contact me at 917-374-7304 or email@example.com